Kullback-Leibler aggregation and misspecified generalized linear models

+Pure aggregation turns out to be a stochastic optimization problem, where the goal is to minimize an unknown risk function $R$ over a certain set $\cC$.
+This paper is devoted to the case where the risk function is given by the Kullback--Leibler divergence, and three constraint sets that were introduced in \citet{Nem00} are investigated.

-We consider an extension of aggregation for Gaussian regression that encompasses distributions for responses in a one-parameter exponential family, with particular focus on the family of Bernoulli distributions in order to cover binary classification.
-A natural measure of risk in this problem is related to the Kullback-Leibler divergence between the distribution of the actual observations and that of observations generated from a given model.
-In a way, this extension is close to generalized linear models \citep[see, e.g.][]{McCNel89}, which are optimally solved by maximum likelihood estimation \citep[see, e.g.,][]{FahKau85}.
+We consider an extension of aggregation for Gaussian regression that encompasses distributions for responses in a one-parameter exponential family, with particular focus on the family of Bernoulli distributions in order to cover binary \mbox{classification}.
+A natural measure of risk in this problem is related to the Kullback--Leibler divergence between the distribution of the actual observations and that of observations generated from a given model.
+In a way, this extension is close to generalized linear models [see, e.g., \citet{McCNel89}], which are optimally solved by maximum likelihood estimation [see, e.g., \citet{FahKau85}].
 However, in the present aggregation framework, it is not assumed that there is one true model but we prove that maximum likelihood estimators still perform almost as well as the optimal solution of a suitable stochastic optimization problem.
 This generalized framework encompasses logistic regression as a particular case.